 The Naqadan culture took over from the Badarian around 4500 BC and became arguably the most important prehistoric culture in Upper Egypt.
-It is named after the city of Naqada where many of the archaeological evidence for the period was found.
+It is named after the city of Naqada where much of the archaeological evidence for the period was found.

 The early phase (Naqada 1, also called Amratian because of deposits found near the village of that name) ran in parallel to the Badarian culture, but slowly replaced it.
-They also lived in small villages and they developed the cultivation of the Nile valley, but the culture is most notable for the increase in artistic accomplishment and the proliferation of bearded male figures in addition to the female fertility figures.
+They lived in small villages and developed the cultivation of the Nile valley, but the culture is most notable for the increase in artistic accomplishment and the proliferation of bearded male figures in addition to the female fertility figures.

 Each village had its own animal deity which was associated with the clan of the villagers.
 This formed the basis of the nome system which divided Egypt into regions represented by their totems.

 In Naqada I graves, the deceased were buried with statuettes to keep them company in the afterlife.
 These were the forerunners of ushabti figures found in Egyptian tombs.
 Along with these figures, the dead person was buried with food, weapons, amulets, ornaments and decorated vases and palettes.

 The Naqada II (also known as Gerzean due to finds near the village of that name) phase began around 3500 BC.
 This culture mastered the art of agriculture and the use of artificial irrigation, and no longer needed to hunt for their food.
 The people built towns, not just villages, creating areas of higher population density than ever before.